An India Itinerary for First Timers

 My Suggested Itinerary in India for First-Timers

-For your first time in India, it would be cool to see the most extreme ends of this spectrum, whilst travelling at a slower pace, which allows you to get more involved with the local lifestyle, and it's the type of travel that emphasises connection.
+For your first time in India, it would be cool to see the most extreme ends of this spectrum, whilst moving at a slower pace, which allows you to get more involved with the local lifestyle, and it's the type of travel that emphasises connection.

-1. KERALA
+1. Kerala

-2. RAJASTHAN
+2. Rajasthan

-By visiting these three states, not only will you see vastly different things, but you will be able to try a huge variety of FOOD, which is always a priority when travelling in India.
+By visiting these three states, not only will you see vastly different things, but you will be able to try a huge variety of food, which is always a priority when travelling in India!

 When to Travel to India